villurignanesh/PageRank/README.md

-This Project helps to find the Page Rank of a Website.
+This Project helps to find the PageRank of a Website.